- Medical Retina

 - Stanford University Medical Center, Ophthalmology, 2005

-- University of Chicago Medical Center, Retinal & Vitreous Disease, 2008
+- University of Chicago Medical Center, Retinal and Vitreous Disease, 2008

 - Bascom Palmer Eye Institute, Medical Retina, 2006